-(6) An Annual Incentive Award was paid to each Named Executive based on the assessment of achievements with respect to the 2017 Key Objectives.
-This amount includes the cash component of the annual incentive paid in connection with the Orion Transaction.
+- (5) The Corporation reduced the long-term compensation of the Named Executives up to a value representing 50% of such long-term compensation they received from associate companies, as more fully described under the heading "Compensation reimbursement Associate Companies" - (6) An Annual Incentive Award was paid to each Named Executive based on the assessment of achievements with respect to the 2018 Key Objectives.
+The amounts reflected in the table for 2017 include the cash component of the annual incentive paid in connection with the Orion Transaction completed in 2017.

 The following table shows the total compensation of the Corporation's Named Executives for the relevant years, as well as the total compensation for the Named Executives as a percentage of the cash margin and as a percentage of Shareholders' equity.
-The Corporation is currently establishing its long-term asset base and it is expected that in the initial years, the ratios will be higher than established companies.
+For the last four years, the Corporation has been establishing its long-term asset base and it was expected that in the initial years, the ratios would be higher than established companies.
+The results demonstrate that the ratios have been improving.

 Year Total compensation of Named Executives (\$) Total compensation of Named Executives as percentage of Cash Margin (1) (%) Total compensation of Named Executives as percentage of Shareholders' Equity (%)

+2018 7,035,000 5.9 0.4

 2017 10,424,000 9.6 0.6

 2016 6,533,000 10.4 0.5

 2015 (2) 7,986,000 17.6 0.9

 - (1) Cash margin reflects revenues less cost of sales.
-The 2017 amount is annualized for the assets related to the precious metals portfolio acquired from Orion Mine Finance Group for \$1.1 billion on July 31, 2017. - (2) The 2015 total compensation information is based on the total compensation earned by the Named Executives who were disclosed in the Corporation's 2016 management information circular for the year ended on December 31, 2015.
+The 2017 amount is annualized for the assets related to the precious metals portfolio acquired from Orion for \$1.1 billion on July 31, 2017. - (2) The 2015 total compensation information is based on the total compensation earned by the Named Executives who were disclosed in the Corporation's 2016 management information circular for the year ended on December 31, 2015.